enimsoft/exto/content/pages/portfolio/project-2.md

 ---
-title: Project Title 2
+title: Colours
-subtitle: Optional Project Subtitle
+subtitle: We have the most unique colour themes
 date: '2019-04-30'
 thumb_image: images/2_thumb.jpg
 thumb_image_alt: An orange on a blue background